-Note: Double-digestion of vector DNA with two restriction endonucleases is the best approach to reduce the uncut vector background.
+Note: Double digestion of vector DNA with two restriction endonucleases is the best approach to reduce the uncut vector background.

-Some restriction endonucleases cannot efficiently digest supercoiled DNA and thus may leave behind different amounts of uncut vector DNA.
-If not gel-purified, the uncut vector is transformable and will show up after transformation of the Gibson Assembly reaction, thereby, reducing the overall fraction of recombinant clones.
-A table "Cleavage of Supercoiled DNA" found at www.neb.com/tools-and-resources/selection-charts/cleavage-of-supercoiled-dna may be used as a reference for choosing the most suitable restriction endonucleases and the number of activity units required for complete digestion of plasmid vector.

-- Restriction endonucleases might have a reduced activity on plasmid DNA purified using various plasmid purification kits.
-In such cases, the extended restriction time or increased enzyme concentration may be necessary to digest plasmid vector to completion (or as nearly as possible to completion).
-When applicable, NEB highly recommends using High Fidelity (HF) restriction endonucleases to avoid star activity which may occur when digesting DNA with elevated amounts of regular restriction endonuclease for extended periods of time. - Purification of restriction endonuclease-digested vector is not necessary unless the same restriction site is present in insert DNA.
-In such cases, either heat-inactivate restriction endonuclease before Gibson Assembly reaction or purify the linearized vector, either by phenol-chloroform extraction/alcohol precipitation or by electrophoresis on an agarose gel.
+- Some restriction endonucleases cannot efficiently digest supercoiled DNA and thus may leave behind different amounts of uncut vector DNA.
+If not gel purified, the uncut vector is transformable, and will show up after transformation of the HiFi DNA assembly reaction, thereby, reducing the overall fraction of recombinant clones.
+The table "Cleavage of Supercoiled DNA" found at www.neb.com/tools-and-resources/selection-charts/ may be used as a reference for choosing the most suitable restriction endonucleases and the number of activity units required for complete digestion of plasmid vector. - Restriction endonucleases might have a reduced activity on plasmid DNA purified using various plasmid purification kits.
+In such cases, extended incubation time or increased enzyme concentration may be necessary to digest plasmid vector to completion (or as nearly as possible to completion).
+When applicable, NEB highly recommends using High-Fidelity (HF®) restriction endonucleases to avoid star activity, which may occur when digesting DNA for extended periods of time with elevated amounts of standard restriction endonuclease. - Purification of restriction endonuclease-digested vector is not necessary unless the same restriction site is present in insert DNA.
+In such cases, either heat inactivate the restriction endonuclease or purify the linearized vector.